Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 - Diagnosing performance issues or identifying the root cause of problems becomes more challenging without performance metrics and historical data.
 - Without monitoring, security breaches or unauthorized access may go undetected, allowing attackers to exploit vulnerabilities without being noticed.
 - Lack of monitoring makes it difficult to detect and respond to security incidents in real-time, increasing the risk of data loss and system compromise.

-Implement comprehensive monitoring solutions to continuously track system health and activity, detect issues early, and ensure timely responses to potential problems.
-- Monitoring provides insights into system performance, including resource usage, response times, and traffic patterns.
-- Utilize monitoring tools to gather performance data, analyze trends, and make informed decisions regarding resource allocation and capacity planning.
-- Monitoring helps in identifying and responding to security threats and suspicious activities.
-- Implement security monitoring to detect and respond to potential threats and unauthorized activities promptly.